isomerpages/sportsg-corp/_what-we-do/Anti Doping Singapore/Contact Us.md

 <br>
 Email: [ads@sport.gov.sg](mailto:ads@sport.gov.sg)

-For the updated info on Prohibited List, Anti-Doping Rule Violations and other updates on anti-doping, please follow ADS on our social media via Facebook and Instagram @antidopingsingapore.
+For the updated info on Prohibited List, Anti-Doping Rule Violations and other updates on anti-doping, please follow ADS on our social media via Facebook and Instagram **@antidopingsingapore**.

 For enquiries on Therapeutic Use Exemption (TUE):
 <br>